andreagiassi/microservice-rbac-user-management/README.md

 This architectural component has a specific Docker image and the services exposed from the microservice are available on the port 8090 .

+The deploy of the two architectural components is using now the docker network definition.

 #### Database
 The database must to be created using the simple db.sql script included one time, once the docker image will be created.